Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Reduce your administrative burden.

-Keeping up with performance reviews, check-ins and data collection can be tough when you’re focused on daily operations.
+Keeping up with performance reviews, check-ins and ongoing documentation can be time-consuming, especially when day-to-day operations take priority.

 Empower employees through clarity and accountability.

-For Brittany L. Truszkowski, chief operating officer at Grand Canyon Law Group, the biggest advantage of a structured, template-based performance management system has been increased clarity and accountability.
+For Brittany L. Truszkowski, chief operating officer at Grand Canyon Law Group, a structured, template-based system helped bring that clarity into day-to-day work.

 “People really know what’s expected of them, and managers no longer shirk their responsibility to have the hard conversations,” Truszkowski explained.
 “Our turnover went down and our team engagement went up — because expectations were clear, and so was movement.”